dfirtips/winprocs.dfir.tips/index.md

 This was inspired by the [GTFOBins][] project for Windows.
 Initial data taken from [SANS poster][] - "Find Evil - Know Normal".

+Instruction on how to contribute is available [here](/contribute/).

 [GTFOBins]: https://gtfobins.github.io/
 [SANS poster]: https://digital-forensics.sans.org/media/SANS_Poster_2018_Hunt_Evil_FINAL.pdf